aavieux/portfolio-s3/README.md

 My next goal in terms of testing is to make a more extensive research on how can I improve my tests.
+//TODO

+    Nothing more on Azure: are you still using it?
+Did you change it?
+Why?
+Please elaborate because it would be very interesting to see your learnings.
+    A part from this, it is sufficient.

 ## LO5.
 Cultural differences and ethics